fightron/3d-js/README.md

 To manipulate its joints, you need to use a package with rendering features:

-* [skeleton-three](https://github.com/fightron/skeleton-three) - Uses THREE skeleton and bone systems.
+* [3d-three](https://github.com/fightron/3d-three) - Uses THREE skeleton and bone systems as renderables.